Gender Pay Reporting

 - In 2023 we will begin using screening for our recruitment adverts used to reduce gender bias in advertising wording.

 In November 2021 Demant, Hidden Hearing's parent company, launched a Diversity, Equity and Inclusion survey.
 Two of the goals of this project are:

 With regard to the gender distribution of our entire employee population, we will strive to achieve a relevant gender balancing.
 The gender balance of the local labour market varies from country to country, and our efforts will thus reflect both the local situation and our desire to contribute to improving the local gender balance.

-Increasing the number of female managers in senior management is one of our focus areas, so when openings for senior management positions are advertised, we insist that the candidate short list includes qualifies female candidates.
+Increasing the number of female managers in senior management is one of our focus areas, so when openings for senior management positions are advertised, we insist that the candidate short list includes qualified candidates identifying as female.